 WRITING AND PARTNERING

-Kay and I recently celebrated our 50th Anniversary!
+Kay and I celebrated our 50th Anniversary this year!
 It seems impossible to have been married for half a century to such a wonderful and talented woman, but it happened by the grace of God.

 HELPING EACH OTHER IN OUR NEW WRITING “CAREERS.”
 We help each other continually with our manuscripts and in many other ways.
 Here are some of them.